breadrock1/SocialNetworkScraper/README.md

 ## Results

-The results is json-file.
+The result is json-file.
 Examples of result you can research into `Tests/Reulst/` directory.